-ADMINISTRATION Duties and Qualification e Staff Other Than Superintendent Duty and Authority day administration of Board policies and a As authorized by the Superintendent, administrative staff will have full responsibility for day-to day administration of the area to which they are assigned.
+ADMINISTRATION Duties and Qualification e Staff Other Than Superintendent Duty and Authority Duty and Authority day administration of Board policies and a As authorized by the Superintendent, administrative staff will have full responsibility for day-to-day administration of the area to which they are assigned.
 Administrative staff are governed by Board policies and are responsible for implementing administrative procedures relating to their assigned responsibilities.
-Each administrator's particular position. s duties and responsibil lities will be set forth in a job description for that Qualifications state statutes and Bo administrator is enro eard of Public Education of Public Education an internship as M 10.55.607, and must opriately licensed and endorsed in accordance with n rules, or be considered appropriately assigned if the defined in ARM 10.55.602 and meets the meet other qualifications as specified in their Administrative Wor k Year stated in an employr The administrators' work year will correspond with the District's fiscal year, unless otherwise stated in an employment agreement.
+Each administrator's particular position. s duties and responsibil lities will be set forth in a job description for that Qualifications state statutes and Bo administrator is enro requirements of ARI All administrative personnel must be appropriately licensed and endorsed in accordance with state statutes and Board of Public Education rules, or be considered appropriately assigned if the administrator is enrolled in an internship as defined in ARM 10.55.602 and meets the requirements of ARM 10.55.607, and must meet other qualifications as specified in their position's job description.
+Administrative Wor Administrative Work Year stated in an employr The administrators' work year will correspond with the District's fiscal year, unless otherwise stated in an employment agreement.
 In addition to legal holidays, the administrators will have vacation periods as approved by the Superintendent.
-Compensation and I Benefits Administrators will receive compensation a and benefits as stated in their employment agreement ent) are required to live within ten (10) minutes travend access to plant and staff.
+Compensation and I Compensation and Benefits Administrators will receive compensation and benefits as stated in their employment agreements.
+The administrators (other than Superintendent) are required to live within ten (10) minutes travel time of their schools to have easy year round access to plant and staff.
 Legal Reference: § 20-4-401, MCA Appointment and dismissal of district § 20-4-402, MCA superintendent or county high school principal Duties of district superintendent or county high school principal 10.55.701, ARM Board of Trustees ARM 10.55.602 Definition of Internship ARM 10.55.607 Internships